jessll/PCSC2017_Group12/README.md

 all tests have passed as expected.

 ## List of Features
-The main library files in folder "src".
-The main contents as follows:
+The main library files are in folder "src".
+The main contents  are as follows:
 * Datatype

 	* The datatypes are defined as classes: `Matrix.hpp`, `Vector.hpp`